Pampilot/scp-cs-b3d-public-modded/README.md

-This is an moddification with some tweaks of SCP : CS Mod made to correct things in the main game.
+This is an moddification with some tweaks of SCP : CS Mod made to correct things in the main template.

 Credit : Wolfnaya